-Perth based Vet – The Pet Practice says you need to make sure that you get these items and create your own first aid box to treat the pet.
+Perth based Vet – The Pet Practice you need to make sure that you get these items and create your own first aid box to treat the pet.
 When you have such a first aid box, you don’t need to worry too much about delivering treatments to the pet who is in need.
-That’s because the first aid kit will offer everything that you will need to get in order to provide the treatments needed by the pet.
+That’s because the first aid kit will offer everything that you will need to get in order to provide the treatments needed by the pet, says Vetcare 2 U.

 Steps to provide first aid to the pet